JerenRaquel/Unity-GameDev-Library/README.md

 Just some scripts, tools, and components to speed development up.

 # Features
+Every feature in its own folder should provide all that is needed in able to work right out of the box.

 ## Data Structures
+Types of data structures that C# does not already provide.
 - Minheap
     - [**Note**] Can be set in arguements to be used as a Maxheap instead.

 ## [Pathfinding: A*](https://github.com/JerenRaquel/Unity-GameDev-Library/blob/master/Astar/README.md) [**Prefabs Provided**]
+Your standard A* pathfinder using a grid based method.
+This pack provides the means to establish a grid of probes that will update their states based on what is within its space, and alert the corrisponding map for A*.
+A* then can be called on any map to generate the path if there is one.
 - [**Note**] Grid based A*.
 - [**Singleton**] AStar.cs
     - Main controller for handling global calculations and debugging settings.